 Financial Aid for Students with Disabilities: http://www.finaid.org/otheraid/disabled.phtml

-The Office of Orientation and Transition Services (OTS) hosts Syracuse University’s new student orientation programs including the coordination of programs and leadership initiatives geared toward easing the transition of new students into the Syracuse University community.
+The Office of First Year and Transfer Programs hosts Syracuse University’s new student orientation programs including the coordination of programs and leadership initiatives geared toward easing the transition of new students into the Syracuse University community.

 For more information: http://orientation.syr.edu

 Summer Start is an opportunity offered to high school students to ensure a smooth transition from high school to college.
 The program provides pre-freshmen with an opportunity to become familiar with Syracuse University while earning college credit.
 If you are a student with a disability in need of accommodation while participating in this program, it is important that you contact the Office of Disability Services as early as possible regarding any specific accommodation needs.